 Today’s Cubs Birthdays (July 18)

-Larry had a 13-year big league career as a catcher and first baseman, but even if he lived in the days of highlight reels, he wouldn’t have included his Cubs stint on that highlight reel.
-He only played one game for the Cubs in 1903, and went 0 for 4, with a walk.
-Granted, that walk came with the bases loaded, but it was still his only appearance as a Cub.
-He later played for the Cardinals, Reds, and Giants, and became a pretty good defensive catcher.
+Larry had a 13-year big league career as a catcher and first baseman, but he only played one game for the Cubs in 1903, and went 0 for 4, with a walk.
+Granted, that walk came with the bases loaded, so he does have one RBI in a Cubs uniform.
+Larry later played for the Cardinals, Reds, and Giants, and became a pretty good defensive catcher.
 He was 6’5″, which makes him the tallest catcher in big league history.
-His career ended after he got into a fight with his Giants manager John McGraw.
+Unfortunately, Larry was also known as a bit of a drinker and brawler.
+His career ended after he got into a fight with his Giants manager John McGraw, and his life ended when he got into a bar fight in 1921.
+A bartender in Boston shot him dead.
+Larry was 39.